Published:

 In This Article

-Statistics show that most home buyers in the state of Washington use some form of mortgage insurance, either through the FHA or private insurance companies.
+Some home buyers in Washington may need mortgage insurance, either through the FHA or from private insurance companies, depending on the loan type and down payment.

-The answer partly depends on the type of home loan you have.
+The answer partly depends on the type of home loan you have or will have.

 In this article, we’ll answer a common question you may be asking yourself: “How long do I have to pay mortgage insurance in Washington?”